Weekly Trader's Outlook

 Please note that this content was created as of the specific date indicated and reflects the author's views as of that date.
 It will be kept solely for historical purposes, and the author's opinions may change, without notice, in reaction to shifting market, economic, business, and other conditions.

-This information provided here is for general informational purposes only, and is not intended to be a substitute for specific individualized tax, legal, or investment planning advice.
-Where specific advice is necessary or appropriate, you should consult with a qualified tax advisor, CPA, Financial Planner, or Investment Manager.
+This information does not constitute and is not intended to be a substitute for specific individualized tax, legal, or investment planning advice.
+Where specific advice is necessary or appropriate, Schwab recommends consultation with a qualified tax advisor, CPA, financial planner, or investment manager.

 Past performance is no guarantee of future results.